TeoQR/Tech-Council/Reference/Starting_Guide(Syntax).md

 For loops and while loops are nearly always alternatives to one another

-There is also an extra functionality of for loop where instead of using an iterator, you can iterate directly (Refer to [strings](Strings.cpp))
+There is also an extra functionality of for loop which is called range based for loop.
+See: [https://www.geeksforgeeks.org/range-based-loop-c/]

+Notice that in the above link, there is an auto keyword.
+Auto deduces the data type of the variable for you so you don't have to declare the data types yourself.
+Honestly, it's up to your preference how often you want to use auto, I personally recommend only using it for range based for loop or when there is a very complicated data type.
+I have yet to see someone who uses auto for every single variable.
+Documentation: [https://docs.microsoft.com/en-us/cpp/cpp/auto-cpp?view=msvc-170]

 Break and continue: [https://www.w3schools.com/cpp/cpp_break.asp]